strongly-labs/strong-js/README.md

 ## Data Driven

-The Strongly pattern is to use the Prisma schema to generate and automate application infratructure, eg. REST endpoints, Admin UI, GraphQL schema etc.
+The Strongly pattern is to use the Prisma schema to generate and automate application infratructure, eg. REST endpoints, Admin UI, GraphQL Endpoint, Swagger API Docs and more.
 The idea is to allow developers to focus on what makes their product unique rather than spend time on tedius and repetative tasks which add little business value.

 ## Monorepo